Conservation Buyers Network

 This program enables community members who share our goal of protecting North Carolina’s natural and rural landscapes to participate in, and directly benefit from, land conservation.
 This program informs potential buyers of ecologically valuable properties for sale and provides the appropriate contact information.

 If you are interested in a specific property listed here, please use the contact information in the listing to get more information.
-If you’d like to be contacted about future listings, please download and fill out a Conservation buyer questionnaire.

 220 Marsh Causeway (NC 615)